jijihohococo/ichi-orm/README.md

 ### Insert Multiple Rows In One Query

-If you want to insert multiple rows in one query you can do according to below coding flow.
+If you want to insert multiple rows with one query, you can do so as shown below.

 ```php
 use App\Models\Blog;